JuliaEditorSupport/JuliaDT/README.md

 1. Install the Dynamic Languages Toolkit - Core Frameworks (for the Mars release this is available on the update site http://download.eclipse.org/releases/mars)
 2. Add the [Antlr Runtime Plugin](http://central.maven.org/maven2/org/antlr/antlr4-runtime/4.5.2-1/antlr4-runtime-4.5.2-1.jar) to the **Eclipse/dropins** directory
+3. Import as Maven project
+4. Run as an Eclipse Application

 ##To Run